kadalu/moana/README.md

 # Kadalu Storage Management - Moana
+# Introduction

+Moana is a frontend for the Kadalu Storage.
+Moana provides tools for setting up and managing the Kadalu cluster.
+Which includes:

+    * Creating storage pool and adding nodes to the pool
+    * Creating and managing storage volume among other things.

 This README is structured for quickly getting started with the project (from the released binaries).
 If you want to develop, and contribute to the project, check our [Developer Documentation](./docs/devel/README.adoc)